Credit:

 Privacy might seem like a thing of the past.
 Everywhere you go, there's some computer watching or listening.
 But, in your own home, you can do a few things to protect yourself, even from naturally invasive smart home devices.

 You can stop your Echo speaker from listening for (and possibly mishearing) your wake word by turning off your mic via the mute button on the top of the device.
-Or, turn on audible alerts within Settings in the Alexa app to know when your Echo is listening beyond just the indicator light.
+Or, turn on audible alerts in the Alexa app under Settings to hear when your Echo is listening, beyond just the indicator light.

 Meet the testers